michel1991/ocp-java-11/security/md/README.md

 Sharing confidential information with others is definitely not OK, making option D incorrect.

-### Which statements are true about the clone() method?
-(Choose all that apply.)
-* A. Calling clone() on any object will compile.
-* B. Calling clone() will compile only if the class implements Cloneable.
-* C. If clone() runs without exception, it will always create a deep copy.
-* D. If clone() runs without exception, it will always create a shallow copy.
-* E. If clone() is not overridden and runs without exception, it will create a deep copy.
-* F. If clone()is not overridden and runs without exception, it will create a shallow copy.

-The clone() method is declared on the Object class.
-Option A is correct because it will always compile.
-However, the call will throw an exception if the class that is being cloned does not implement Cloneable.
-Assuming this interface is implemented, the default implementation creates a shallow copy, making option F correct.
-If the class wants to implement a deep copy, it must override the clone() method with a custom implementation.

 ### Which statements about securing confidential information are correct?
 (Choose three.)
 * A. When writing to System.out, you should not include sensitive information.
 * B. When reading sensitive data from a Console, you should use readLine().